My Favourite TV Programmes

 Finally the 4 series were released on DVD and I finally got to see all of them.
 The series is magnificent, with four incredibly good leads and a series brimming with pathos and adorable characters.

 Imaginative wackiness.
 Why the bloody hell hasn't this been released properly on DVD?
+Update: It's finally coming out properly on DVD soon.
+Hooray!

 Still the best police series ever.